LogicMonitor

 - The default value in LogicMonitor integration for Query delay is

-infoChanging the Query delay may affect your SLI data.
-For more details, check the Query delay documentation. - The default value in LogicMonitor integration for Query delay is
+Learn more about query delay and its impact. - The default value in LogicMonitor integration for Query delay is

 - Click Add Data Source